-OPTIONS:
+ALTERNATIVES:

-Set a connection fee using similar language as the pre-annexation agreements for residential properties along Grant (Hyde) Avenue (as shown above) for lands in the East Industrial Area Utilities project area.
+- 1. Set a connection fee using similar language as the pre-annexation agreements for residential properties along Grant (Hyde) Avenue (as shown above) for homestead in the East Industrial Area Utilities project area.
 Using this language, with the current rate of \$20/LF, residential properties could make a one-time connection using 80 lineal foot width for the connection fee calculation.
-When the land would be further subdivided for development, additional connection fees using the connection district fees would be required for the larger developed parcel.
+If the land is further subdivided for development, additional connection fees using the connection district fees would be required for the larger developed parcel. - 2.
+Waive the connection fees associated with homes in this area and incorporate all developable land (including existing residences) into the future connection fee district.
+With large-scale industrial development anticipated in this area, it can be reasonably assumed that at least a portion of the existing residences will be purchased and absorbed into those future developments.
+Under this option, all future land developers would be subsidizing current residences even though the homeowners are receiving the benefit of the infrastructure connections.